Financial support for students

 Trainees on undergraduate initial teacher training (ITT) courses at higher education institutions (HEIs) will be covered under the access agreement for their year of entry.

-Following a merger, the newly formed institution must submit a new access agreement to us regardless of whether one or both of the individual institutions previously had an approved agreement.
+Following a merger, if the newly formed institution wishes to charge above the basic fee it must submit an amended access agreement to us regardless of whether one or both of the individual institutions previously had an approved agreement.

 In all cases, continuing students must receive support that is at least equal to the support they received at their original institution.
-Also, if a merger takes place during the application cycle, prospective students must receive support at least equal to the support available at the time they accepted their offer.
+If a merger takes place during the application cycle, prospective students must also receive support at least equal to the support available at the point of application.
+For clarity, we generally recommend no changes are made to financial support during the application cycle.

 Franchise and validation arrangements can change quite frequently.
 Students who have started a course that is franchised to a new institution, or whose validating institution changes during their studies, should remain on a financial support package equal in value to, or greater than, the package advertised when they originally applied for the course.